EagerAI/kerastuneR/cran-comments.md

-This is a second submission of 'kerastuneR' 0.1.0.2
+This is a third submission of 'kerastuneR' 0.1.0.3

 ## Test environments

-* local install: Mac OS Catalina, R 3.6.2
 * Github actions: windows-latest
 * Github actions: macOS-latest
 * Github actions: ubuntu-16.04